« State-specific resources Arkansas

 Do I need to send a notice before filing a lien in Arkansas?

 Yes.
-A Notice of Intent to Lien must be served at least 10 days prior to filing a lien under Ark.
-Code Ann. § 18-44-114.
+A Notice of Intent to Lien is typically served at least 10 days before recording.

-A lien must be filed within 120 days after the last day labor or materials were furnished to the project.
+A lien is generally filed within 120 days after the last day labor or materials were furnished.

 Can a subcontractor file a lien if the general contractor did not provide a pre-lien notice?